spearo2/spearo2.github.io/_posts/2022-08-30-[DeepLearning] Linear Algebra(1).markdown

 |2 1  10|
 ---    ---

-Now each column of the matrix is <span style="text-decoration:underline">a vector</span> which represents the movement of the variable, and each row represents <span style="text-decoration:underline">an equation</span>.
+Now each rows of the matrix is <span style="text-decoration:underline">a vector</span> which represents the movement of the variable.

 Machine learning is a process of making model.
 And this system that creates a solution set is equivalent to models in machine learning.